VA Portland Health Care System

 You can download and complete the Personal Health Inventory before you even step into the classroom.

 Taking Charge of My Life and Health

-Participants in the Introduction to Whole Health session are encouraged to join the second of two learning opportunities — a 6-week Taking Charge of My Life and Health peer-led group course.
+Participants in the Introduction to Whole Health session are encouraged to join a 9-week Taking Charge of My Life and Health group course.
 This multi-week session provides an opportunity for more self-exploration, self-care, and goal creation around what really matters to the Veteran.
 Through these Whole Health offerings, Veterans explore their new missions, delve into each aspect of the Whole Health circle, and begin to create an overarching personal health plan.

 Whole Health Coaching

 Whole Health Coaches work with Veterans one-on-one and in group settings to empower the Veteran to develop and achieve self-determined goals related to health and wellness.
 Coaches support Veterans in mobilizing internal strengths and external resources, and in developing self-management strategies for making sustainable, healthy lifestyle, behavior changes.
-As partners and facilitators, coaches support Veterans in achieving health goals and behavioral goals, while working with the Veteran’s Patient Aligned Care Team (PACT).
+As partners and facilitators, coaches support Veterans in achieving health goals and behavioral goals, while collaborating with the Veteran’s healthcare team.
 Coaches assist Veterans to use their insight, personal strengths and resources, goal setting, action steps and accountability toward whole health changes.